Halibut Fishing in Sitka Alaska

 People fishing for halibut at Sitka are continuing an ancient tradition.
 The Tlingit Indians have fished the waters of southeast Alaska for thousands of years.
 Through careful management of the waters and the fish, the fishing tradition should continue for generations to come.

-Cascade Creek Lodge is waiting to take your charter out halibut fishing.
-Come see what its all about.
+Cascade Creek Lodge is waiting to take you out on a charter fishing trip for pacific halibut.
+Come see what it's all about.

 We've got way more to offer than just halibut fishing.
 Our fishing charters include salmon, black cod, and rockfish.
-If you don't have time in your schedule for an overnight Alaskan fishing trip, we can plan a day charter for you as well.
+We recommend taking a look at one of our Alaskan fishing packages to enjoy everything Sitka has to offer.